Eminem

 Mathers is a calculating pop phenomenon (songs alternate with brief spoken interludes of people commenting on Eminem's attitude, of he having oral sex with two guys, etc, the ultimate form of self-glorification) that viscerally exposes calculating pop phenomena.

-The album will sell 15 million copies in two years.
+The album sold 15 million copies in two years.

 The single Without Me is the only "consummable" song on Eminem's fourth album, Show (Columbia, 2002), which, for the most part, spends more time promoting Eminem than in creating art.
 Compared with the previous output, this is Eminem's "serious", "mature" and "adult" album.
 Like David Bowie and other pop stars before him, he is beginning to worship his own life/art relationship in a subtle bid to self-craft a personality cult.
 Alas, it is also the one in which the listener is subjected to an endless, unbearable rosary of his heroic attitudes in a hostile and hypocritical world (Without Me, Squaredance, Soldier, Cleaning Out My Closet, Say Goodbye Hollywood, When The Music Stops).
 Angst is ok (White America), but repeated self-immolation is ok only if followed by facts, whereas this album seems much more interested in immortality than in immolation.
 Nods to Aerosmith (Sing for the Moment) and Pink Floyd ('Till I Collapse) and Dr Dre's contributions (Business, the best hip-hop number, and the duet Say What You Say) are not enough to change the impression of a monolithic uniformity: musically, the album is impeccably produced, but repetitive to boredom.
 If Eminem ever had a sense of humour, it's gone (except for the closing My Dad's Gone Crazy), and it has not been replaced by an adequate sociopolitical reportage, since Eminem mainly "reports" about himself.